 Prepare to use the correct platform to reach the appropriate audience.
-An agency like The Launch can help guide you on which social platform(s) would be a good fit for your brand and how to make a meaningful impact on them.
+An agency like The Guerrilla Agency can help guide you on which social platform(s) would be a good fit for your brand and how to make a meaningful impact on them.

 Posting Frequency vs Posting Effectiveness